 By night the space between the spotlights and letters becomes a stage of sorts.
 In this space, participants’ silhouettes will be cast onto the letters, making their movements highly visible, even from across the Playa.
 We hope these projections encourage folks to experiment with daring and unfamiliar dance moves.

 Those who approach the lettering more closely will see the printed stories from the community about their run-ins with rules.
-Blank sheets of fabric in the support structure and chained Sharpies encourage participants to add their own stories.

 To read more about Cody and his story, see Burning Man Journal article: The Upward Spiral.